emanant/Expert-Finding/README.md

 ## Acknowledgments

-* Reference to the statictical language models ULM and WLM : [https://dl.acm.org/doi/10.1109/ICDM.2008.29](Formal Models for Expert Finding on DBLP Bibliography Data)
+* Reference to the statictical language models ULM and WLM : [Formal Models for Expert Finding on DBLP Bibliography Data](https://dl.acm.org/doi/10.1109/ICDM.2008.29)